Differences Between High School and College

 - Do not wait until you are failing to seek help

-- Avoid drinking alcohol; alcohol can impair academic functioning in any student.
+- Avoid drinking alcohol and drug use; alcohol and drug use can impair academic functioning in any student.